Some forethoughts

 Reincarnationists can legitimately claim to have had many lives and reincarnations, and so give themselves a sense of superiority over others who supposedly have not had many lifetimes – those who believe in reincarnation, especially in the western world, often consider themselves to be naturally higher, evolved beings; there exists a self-proud hierarchy of souls in reincarnationist belief.
 It is therefore commonly believed by western Reincarnationists, that those who do not believe in reincarnation are only young souls, who are neither enlightened nor evolved enough to believe in it.
 You can only acquire knowledge according to your higher or lower spiritual condition – someone with a lower spiritual condition (such as those who reject reincarnation) will not gain spiritual knowledge, and will have to suffer through life and be reborn.

-For westerners, reincarnation is a joyous and exciting ‘onward and upward’ journey, being completely unaware of its negative aspects, which accumulate in society’s general outlook over generations.
+For westerners, reincarnation is a joyous and exciting ‘onward and upward’ journey, being completely unaware of its negative aspects, which accumulate in a reincarnationist society’s general outlook over generations.

-However, this way of thinking leads people to ignore the real causes of what is wrong in their lives, because it makes people think that you can never have control over what goes wrong in your life, since it is your punishment.
+However, this way of thinking leads people to ignore the real causes of what is wrong in their lives – and what is wrong with the world – because it makes people think that you can never have control over what goes wrong in your life, since it is your punishment.
 If you have experienced a lot of bad things in your life, reincarnationist theology does not have a very high opinion of you (you are never an innocent or blameless victim).

 Usually, those who believe in reincarnation cannot accept the idea that a single life is enough for any human being to reach all of their potential.
 Only reincarnation can give the soul a chance to correct mistakes, to improve morally and intellectually, and to reconcile with those souls they have fallen out with.